 Advent candle meaning is slightly different in each faith because the colors of the candles can be different and the overall meaning of the event varies.

 - Blue: Resembling the night sky or the waters in Genesis blue can also symbolize royalty.
 This color represents hope.
+Blue is used in place of purple by some Protestant denominations and Mozarabic Rites found in Southern Europe.

 - Red: As a symbol for communion and a prominent Christmas color, red candles have German roots or can be used to promote religious unity.